denten-books/plain-text/30-format.md

 abstraction endures even as given instantiations shatter.
 There exist different types of shuttles, some used to weave wool and some for linen, but all of them, in Jowett's translation, "must contain the form or ideal [*eidos*] of shuttle" [@plato_dialogues_1937, 389a-b].

-In *Cratylus*, *eidos* stands for the "universal lasting ideal" of all shuttles: exactly the opposite of *phantazomenōn* as "ephemeral instantiation" in the previous passage!
+In *Cratylus*, *eidos* stands for the "universal lasting ideal" of all
+shuttles: exactly the opposite of *phantazomenōn* as "ephemeral instantiation" in the previous passage!
 Yet both *eidos* and *phantazomenōn* were reasonably translated into the English "form," indicating the way in which the concept is often made to carry both of these conflicting meanings.[^ln3-plato]

 The overdetermination of form persists similarly in many English translations of G.W.F.
-Hegel, whose discussion of Platonic forms is another paradigmatic text.
+Hegel, whose discussion of Platonic forms is another paradigmatic text in the formalist canon.
 In his *Lectures on Aesthetics*, Hegel posits classical art as striving to reach an equilibrium between its ideational, spiritual content and "the configuration of sensuous material" [@hegel_hegels_1998, 70].
 Characteristically, Hegel's prose is marked by technical and sometimes idiosyncratic vocabulary.
-Rather than define the terms precisely, Hegel saturates his text with semantic cognates.
+Rather than define his terms precisely, Hegel saturates his text with semantic cognates.
 On the side of "content" [*Inhalt*, *Gehalt*], he evokes words like inner life [*Innere Lebendigkeit*], feeling [*Empfindung*], soul [*Seele*], and spirit [*Geist*].
 All of these convey a movement inward to a location (if it can be called such) beyond the physical world, accessible only to the spirit [*Geist*] or mind [*Gedanken*, *Verstand*].
 On the side of "form" (same in German), Hegel accumulates words like expression [*Ausdruck*] and presentation [*Darstellung*], but also lines, curves, surfaces, carvings, colors, tones, word sounds, and generally matter or material [*Linien*, *Krümmungen*, *Flächen*, *Aushöhlungen*, *Farben*, *Tönen*, *Wortklängen*, *Material*] [@hegel_werke:_1986, *Einleitung*].
 The semantic cluster of words related to "form" conveys physical (palpable, of this world) and outward-facing properties, available for examination to the senses (*Sinne*).

-In contrasting the dominant aesthetic modes of classical and Romantic periods, Hegel paints Romanticism as an art that seeks to disengage itself from matter, reaching the realm of pure self-reflective Spirit.
+Using the above distinction, Hegel contrasts the dominant aesthetic modes of classical and Romantic periods.
+He subsequently paints Romanticism as an art that seeks to disengage itself from matter, reaching the realm of pure self-reflective Spirit.
 Romanticism, in his words, is "freed from this immediate existence which must be set down as negative, overcome, and reflected into the spiritual unity" [@hegel_hegels_1998, 81].
-He
+He writes:
-writes: "Poetry is the universal art of the spirit which has become free in itself and which is not tied down for its realization to external sensuous material; instead, it launches out exclusively in the inner space and the inner time of ideas and feelings" [@hegel_hegels_1998, 89].
+"Poetry is the universal art of the spirit which has become free in itself and which is not tied down for its realization to external sensuous material;
+instead, it launches out exclusively in the inner space and the inner time of ideas and feelings" [@hegel_hegels_1998, 89].
 Finally, "[i]nwardness celebrates its triumph over the external and manifests its victory in and on the external itself, whereby what is apparent to the senses alone sinks into worthlessness" [@hegel_hegels_1998, 81].
 Romantic art can, in this way, triumph over the external, material world, reaching, at its apex, what he calls the stage of "free concrete spirituality" [*freie konkrete Geistigkeit*] [@hegel_werke:_1986].
-The idea overcomes matter to become both free from the constraints of the deterministic physical universe, yet gaining a measure of solidity in its tangible instantiation.
+The idea overcomes matter to become both free from physical and determinate constraints, yet gaining a measure of solidity in its tangible instantiation.

 Several lines in Hegel's exposition of Plato's idealism give us a glimpse of his struggle with the Platonic concept of form.
-In his "Lectures on Philosophy," Hegel writes that, the "[i]dea is nothing but what is current with us under the name of the Universal, when this word is not taken in the sense of *formal* Universal [*formell Allgemeine*]."
+In his "Lectures on Philosophy," Hegel writes that the "[i]dea is nothing but what is current with us under the name of the Universal, when this word is not taken in the sense of *formal* Universal [*formell Allgemeine*]."
 The formal universal for him is "merely a property of things," whereas in his interpretation Plato must be